- 01 Format Recovery

 - To bring all your lost files back, stop using your formatted device immediately once you complete quick formatting.

-This article offers you an easy and safe recovery software - EaseUS Data Recovery Wizard in Part 1 to help you restore all lost data.
+Do you need to undo quick format and recover lost files?
+Follow the quick format recovery solution below to bring back your formatted files and unformat your device to be usable again.
+This article offers you an easy and safe recovery software - EaseUS data recovery software in Part 1 to help you restore all lost data.
 With this reliable quick format recovery tool, you can recover data files from a formatted drive, partition, or external storage device in three simple steps.

 Applies to: Help you unformat a hard drive and recover data from a disk that was quickly formatted by mistake.